rspiro9/NYC-Restaurant-Yelp-and-Inspection-Analysis/README.md

 ### Hypothesis Test Conclusions:
 Based on these results, there are a few recommendations I would give to current or prospective restaurant owners:
 - Consider either a 1 or 4 dollar sign price level rather than a 2 dollar sign price level as these types of restaurants often receive better inspection grades.
-- Ensure your resturant is up to code and has minimal violations so that you can receive a better inspection grade, which likely will lead to a greater number of Yelp reviews, which in turn can draw more customers into your restaurant.
+- Ensure your restaurant is up to code and has minimal violations so that you are more likely to receive a better inspection grade, which likely will lead to a greater number of Yelp reviews, which in turn can draw more customers into your restaurant.
-- Ensure customers have an enjoyable experience at your resturant so that they will not only give a high Yelp rating, but will also leave a positive review which can encourage other potential customers to try your restaurant.
+- Ensure customers have an enjoyable experience at your restaurant so that they will not only give a high Yelp rating, but will also leave a positive review which can encourage other potential customers to try your restaurant.
 - When trying to ensure a strong inspection grade, cuisine type and neighborhood do not play a significant factor, so no limitations need to be considered in respect to these two aspects.

 ### Machine Learning Conclusions:
 From this analysis, a couple of things I would recommend to current or prospective restaurant owners include:
-- If possible, consider opening a restaurant in Morningside Heights, Midtown West, or Greenwich Village as restaurants in these neighborhoods tend to receive higher Yelp ratings and higher ratings can lead to drawing in more customers.
+- If possible, consider opening a restaurant in Midtown West or Greenwich Village as restaurants in these neighborhoods tend to receive higher Yelp ratings and higher ratings can lead to drawing in more customers.
+Additionally, avoid opening a restaurant in Morningside Heights as these tend to receive lower Yelp ratings.
-- Consider serving Traditional American food as this cuisine is likely to lead to a higher Yelp rating.
+- Avoid receiving a critical violation flag in an inspection as having one of these violations likely leads to lower Yelp ratings, while not having a critical violation flag likely leads to higher Yelp ratings.

 ## Watchout